cmasch/zalando-fashion-mnist/README.md

 <kbd><img src="./models/simple_cnn/train_validation-model_0.png"></kbd>

 The model reached 93.43% accuracy and 0.2149 loss on testset.<br>
-Score for training: 0.1066 loss / 95.99% accuracy.<br>
+Scores for training: 0.1066 loss / 95.99% accuracy.<br>
-Score for validation: 0.1245 loss / 95.64% accuracy.
+Scores for validation: 0.1245 loss / 95.64% accuracy.

 If you like, you can [download](https://github.com/cmasch/zalando-fashion-mnist/tree/master/models/simple_cnn) the saved models/weights and history.

 #### MNIST
-I used the same architecture of neural network to train on traditional MNIST.
+I used the same architecture of neural network to train on traditional MNIST.<br>
 The model reached 99.43% accuracy and 0.0248 loss on testset.<br>
-Score for training: 0.078 loss / 99.74% accuracy.<br>
+Scores for training: 0.078 loss / 99.74% accuracy.<br>
-Score for validation: 0.161 loss / 99.61% accuracy.
+Scores for validation: 0.161 loss / 99.61% accuracy.

 In the plot below you can track training / validation for MNIST:
 <kbd><img src="./models/simple_cnn/mnist_train-validation.png"></kbd>